ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 **Moving to Denmark with Pets?** :dog: :cat: :mouse: Make sure you are covered by [:link: the local animal import laws][Importing Pets to Denmark].
 Most small animals have no restrictions{% include margin.html content="Like guinea pigs! :clap:" %} as long as you are bringing them in for only yourself, and they are healthy.

-**Make use of public libraries.** You will already have access if you have a NemID, and can paruse and rent books online at [:link: Bibliotek.dk][Bibliotek]
+**Make use of public libraries.** You will already have access if you have a NemID, and can peruse and rent books online at [:link: Bibliotek.dk][Bibliotek]

 <!-- Consider changing your phone's default to +45 (the Danish country code), otherwise you'll have to type it everytime and that can get annoying.
 You should find this setting on iOS somewhere in `Settings>General>International>Region Format` and on Android `` -->

 <!-- Useful words to learn
- - "Afmeld" is "unsubscribe" for spam emails
+ - 'Afmeld' is 'unsubscribe' for spam emails
  - The name of your own country in Danish.
-"Storbritannien" never would have occured to me, and was hard to find in a dropdown list! -->
+'Storbritannien' never would have occured to me, and was hard to find in a dropdown list! -->

-<br><br><br><br><br>
+---

+<br><br><br>

-If I've missed anything, or my information is out of date, please let me know in the comments below!
+If I've missed anything, or my information is out of date, please let me know in the comments below and I'll gladly update.
+I hope someone gets some use out of it :+1:

+Tak for at have læst mit lille blogindlæg.